Majoring in Religious Studies

-As a religious studies major, you engage in a rigorous course of study centered on your interests across religious traditions, sects and practices.
-You will study religion from historical, social, cultural and applied perspectives (e.g. religion and public life, Islam in the U.S., and religion and popular culture); explore major religious traditions including Buddhism, Christianity, Confucianism, Daoism, Hinduism, Islam and Judaism; and delve into newer religious movements, such as Mormonism, Rastafarianism and Scientology.
-Through this interdisciplinary study, you gain the ability to analyze religion and religious phenomena through the key human conditions of race, gender, sexuality and class.
+As a religious studies major, you will undertake a rigorous course of study centered on critical approaches to the study of religions across traditions, sects and practices.
+Religious Studies will teach you to understand religion from historical, social, cultural and applied perspectives, in courses such as religion and public life, religious responses to the environment, Islam in the U.S., and religion and popular culture.
+Religious Studies is thoroughly interdisciplinary.
+This means you will develop analytic and critical skills as you study religion, forms of secularism, and religious phenomena through the key human conditions of race, gender, sexuality and class.

 You have abundant opportunities to work closely with faculty in Religious Studies.
 Students learn about research in the field through paid research opportunities with faculty.
 Many of our students study away during their third year to further develop research skills.
 Religious Studies students have the opportunity to undertake independent studies with our faculty.
 Topics for independent studies have included: Islam and Secularism, religion and contemporary media; indigenous responses to Christian missions; religion and popular culture, and; memory and trauma.
 Advanced students in the major can serve as teaching interns in courses such as “Islam and the U.S.” and “Religion and Public Life.”
 Additionally, the Religious Studies Student Advisory Board plans public events throughout the year on pressing issues such as global expressions of Islam, and religion and food.